akornatskyy/wheezy.http/doc/userguide.rst

 .. literalinclude:: ../src/wheezy/http/cacheprofile.py
    :lines: 13-17

-Cache profile method ``cache_policy`` is adapted according to map from above.
+Cache profile method ``cache_policy`` is adapted according the above map.

 Typical Use
 ~~~~~~~~~~~

-You create cache profile by instantiating
+You create a cache profile by instantiating
-:py:class:`~wheezy.http.cacheprofile.CacheProfile` and passing the following
+:py:class:`~wheezy.http.cacheprofile.CacheProfile` and passing in the following
 arguments:

 * ``location`` - must fall into one of acceptable values as defined